circleci/circleci-docs/jekyll/_cci2/security.md

 **Note:** In some situations, the internal machinery may generate duplicate events in the audit logs.
 The `id` field of the downloaded logs is unique per event and can be used to identify duplicate entries.

+Per [our data retention policy](https://circleci.com/privacy/#information) audit logs can be retrieved for up to 12 months.

 ### Audit log events
 {: #audit-log-events }
 {:.no_toc}